theobald-software/helpcenter.theobald-software.github.io/projects/xtract-universal/docs/knowledge-base/create-a-custom-cennector-in-matillion-data-loader.md

 The URL has the following format: <br>
 `<Protocol>://<HOST or IP address>:<Port>/?name=<Name of the Extraction>{&<parameter_i>=<value_i>}`<br>
 Example: the URL `https://6606-185-114-89-133.eu.ngrok.io/?name=kna1` calls the extraction "kna1" via ngrock.
-For more information about calling extractions via web services, see [Online Help: Call via Webservice](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-webservice).<br>
+For more information about calling extractions via web services, see [Documentation: Call via Webservice](https://help.theobald-software.com/en/xtract-universal/execute-and-automate-extractions/call-via-webservice).<br>
 ![matillion-test-connector](../assets/images/xu/articles/matillion-test-connector.png){:class="img-responsive"}
 4. To test the connection, enter your authentication details and click **[Send]** :number-4:.
 If the connection is successful, the http response contains the SAP customer data extracted by {{ productName }} :number-5:.